 Learn how to use SchoolMint Grow's Rubric Builder tool.

-Please note: This article is intended for users with system admin permissions attempting to build a rubric.
+Please note: this article is primarily for users with a System Admin role attempting to build a rubric.

 Click Config > Forms.